 Middle-level studio courses where the human figure is the main focus for the exploration of the language of drawing.
 A variety of drawing media, both wet and dry, are used during the course of each semester.
-Prerequisite: ART 102 or consent.
+Prerequisite ART 201: ART 102 or consent.
+Prerequisite ART 202: ART 201 or consent.

-ART 205, 206, 207 DRAWING II, III, IV
+ART 205 DRAWING II

 Middle- and advanced-level courses that build on the foundation of Drawing I. Students draw from observational methods as well as explore a variety of approaches to image making and visual expression.
 Studio work introduces a range of traditional and experimental drawing tools and media.
 In-class drawing exercises and weekly homework assignments address a range of subjects.
-Prerequisite: ART 102.
+Prerequisite: ART 102 or instructor consent..